aniskoubaa/psu-car-dataset/README.md

 # The PSU Aerial Car Images Dataset

-This dataset provides a collection of labeled aerial images of vehicles taken from drones in the campus of Prince Sultan University.
+This dataset provides a collection of labeled aerial images of vehicles taken from drones in the campus of Prince Sultan University, Saudi Arabia.

 The PSU dataset was collected from two sources: an open dataset of aerial images available on Github repo `Aerial-car-dataset, available online on: https://github.com/jekhor/aerial-cars-dataset`